 Schedule 1 Chemicals

-Any transfer of a Schedule 1 chemical from one State Party to another is required to be notified by both States Parties to the OPCW Technical Secretariat at least 30 days before the planned transfer, except for transfers with medical purposes in quantities smaller than 5 mg where the notification can be done after the transfer has taken place.
+Any transfer of a Schedule 1 chemical from one State Party to another is required to be notified by both States Parties to the Technical Secretariat of the OPCW, at least 30 days before the planned transfer; except for quantities of 5 milligrams or less of the Schedule 1 chemical Saxitoxin, if the transfer is for medical/diagnostic purposes.
+In such case, the notification shall be made by the time of the transfer.

 Every year, each State Party has to make a detailed annual declaration on transfers during the previous year.
 This declaration shall be submitted no later than 90 days after the end of that year and shall include specific information on each Schedule 1 chemical that has been transferred.